PrefectHQ/prefect/docs/orchestration/concepts/cloud_hooks.md

 ### Email Cloud Hook

-To set up an email Cloud Hook, decide which email you want your alerts to go to and enter it into the "To" section.
+To set up an Email Cloud Hook, enter an email in the "To" section.
+The email you enter will receive formatted emails that contain state updates and a link to the flow for which this Cloud Hook is configured.

 ### Web Cloud Hook